peppocola/Advent-of-Code-with-a-noob/README.md

 Day 2:(with python)
 After practice i had yesterday with python, today was easier :) i made 4 functions: the mains for the two exercises, similiar (i, j) and removeDifference(i, j)

+3/12/2018
+19:16
+Day 3: (with python)
+that was a little difficult, because python doesn't have some function similiar to fscanf or ifstream (c/c++), so i had to learn a bit of RegEx and i used product from iteratortools.